fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

 A chart, configured to update data values dynamically, is shown below (click **Update Chart Data** to start):

-{% embed_chartData configure-charts-using-react-example-1.js json %}
+{% embed_all configure-charts-using-react-example-1.js json %}

 To render the chart, follow the steps below: